 3.3.6.
 Efforts at and success in attracting extramural funding is important.
 This may be in the form of direct grants, university mini-grants, memoranda of agreement, unrestricted gifts, in kind support and collaborative efforts.

 3.4.
 Service in Professional Societies and Within the University Itself

 All faculty members are expected to become involved in the operation of the department, college, and university by serving in various capacities (for example, on committees, boards, panels, task forces, and commissions).
 Faculty members are also expected to further their disciplines by providing service to their professional societies by serving as officers or on committees, serving as editors and reviewers for professional journals or other professional publication outlets, and serving on study and review panels for governmental agencies and funding organizations.
 Although there is a reasonable limit to the extent of involvement (to be managed by the department head), it is not unreasonable for these tasks to occupy an average of 10 to 15 percent of a faculty member’s time.

 4. Standards for Reappointment as Assistant Professor

-Reappointment as assistant professor requires that the faculty member provide clear evidence of an established program in accordance with his/her individual assignment as set forth in the individual’s original Letter of Offer and as described in the Statement of Mutual Expectations.
+Reappointment as assistant professor requires that the faculty member provide clear evidence of an established program in accordance with his/her individual assignment as set forth in the individual’s original Letter of Offer and as described in the Statement of Faculty Responsibility.
 Evidence must include items set forth in Section III of this document and show that the faculty member is making progress toward meeting the standards for promotion to associate professor with tenure.

 5. Standards for Associate Professor With Tenure